windx0303/CODA-19/README.md

 In short, the rapid acceleration in new coronavirus literature makes it hard to keep up with.
 So we highlighted the papers with its **Background, Purpose, Method, and Finding/Contribution** (and Other).

-People can use these data to create automated annotators to label the remaining papers and/or future papers.
+People can use these data to create automated annotators to label the remaining papers in [CORD-19](https://pages.semanticscholar.org/coronavirus-research) and/or future papers.
 This type of annotation is also known to be useful for several BioNLP tasks.

 ## Why use non-expert crowd?